zozzlethena/docs/pages/tokenomics.md

 </Bleed>

 <Callout>
 No loose `FLOW` tokens were given to anyone.
 The team doesn't get any vesting `FLOW` tokens.
-The only loose tokens minted were for initial liquidity, for Partner Boost, and for Amplify Campaigns.
-The latter two will all be either added to existing `veFLOW` or used to create new `veFLOW` before being dispersed.
+The only loose tokens minted were for initial liquidity and for Amplify Campaigns.
+The latter will all be used to create new `veFLOW` before being dispersed.
 </Callout>

 ### Protocol Owned NFT